Dhanush-Raj1/Data-Science-Salary-Project/README.md

         * Removed unwanted text, black spaces from the values of different columns
         * Parsed numeric data from 'Salary Esitmate' column.
         * Found the age of the company using 'Founded' column.
-        * Created the following new columns for the skills, tools listed in 'Job Description' column
+        * Created the following new columns for the skills, tools listed in 'Job Description' column:
              * Python
              * r
              * sql